-A life-long native of South-Eastern Wisconsin, Jamie is an active trumpet player, educator, and composer.
-He has shared the stage with many wonderful musicians including: Arturo O’ Farrill, Dan Nimmer, Joe Sanders, Matt Ulery, Francios Moutin, Pete Zimmer, Rob Wilkerson, Rick Germanson, John Fedchock, David Hazeltine, Jon Faddis, David Bixler, and Dan Kinzelman.
+A life-long native of South-Eastern Wisconsin, Jamie is an active trumpet player, composer, and educator.
+He has shared the stage with many wonderful musicians including: Arturo O’ Farrill, Adonis Rose, Dan Nimmer, Joe Sanders, Matt Ulery, Francios Moutin, Pete Zimmer, Rob Wilkerson, Rick Germanson, John Fedchock, David Hazeltine, Jon Faddis, David Bixler, and Dan Kinzelman.
 Jamie has performed with Grammy nominated R & B artist Eric Benet, and was featured live in his recent music videos, “The Hunger” & “You’re the Only One”.
 He has also performed with the Barcelona-based band Brazzaville led by David Brown (Beck), and comedian Bob Newhart.
 In 2005, Jamie was the featured artist on the nationally-syndicated NPR show “Says You!”.
 Jamie’s current projects include Dreamland (The Music of Thelonious Monk), Choir Fight, the SPIRITS Quartet (with Tony Barba, Tim Ipsen, and Andrew Green), the Breiwick/Davis Duo, and the Lesser Lakes Trio (with John Christensen and Devin Drobka).

 In 2003, Jamie recorded his first album as a leader “Song to a Rose”, featuring then 19-year-old bass phenom Joe Sanders.
 The recording featured several original compositions, as well as Freddie Hubbard’s classic “Gittin’ Down”, Sam Rivers’ “Beatrice, and the beautiful Jule Styne ballad, “I Fall in Love Too Easily”.
 Finally released in 2006, the recording was chosen by jazzreview.com’s Paul J. Youngman as a top-ten release of 2007.